imdfl/create-yaspp/README.md

 ### Runtime Options
 - `--dryrun`: Dry run.
 Print all the steps and the resulting configuration.
+- `--config <path/to/yourconfig.json>`: Use the values stored in the provided configuration file
 - `--auto`: If a configuration file was provided with `--config` or if the auto-saved file `yaspp.site.json` is found, then `create-yaspp` will use the values in it to run the setup, without prompting the user for input, copying or cloning the site if a valid source is specified in the configuration.
 - `--refesh`: If a valid configuration was provided with `--config` or if the auto-saved file `yaspp.site.json` is found, try to refresh the site's content (clone or copy again) based on the values in the configuration.
-- `--no-content`: Skip copying, cloning or generating files.
+- `--no-content`: Skip copying/cloning site content and the yaspp library.
+- `--target <path/to/target/folder>`: absolute or relative path of the folder in which the project will be created.
+Defaults to current working directory. **The target

 ### Project Configuration Options
 The generator prompts you for all the configuration values, but you can provide them in the command line.

-- `--config <path/to/yourconfig.json>`: Use the values stored in the provided configuration file
 - `--repository <git url>`: The content repository to clone.
 If provided, the repository will be cloned into the `site` folder.
 - `--branch <branch name>`: If provided, only this branch will be cloned from the repository.
 - `--path <path>`: The relative or absolute path in your file system, in which the site's content is located.
 If provided, the content